David-OConnor/saturn/README.rst

     # '2016-04-29 03:30'

 Convert a string to a datetime.
 Uses format from Arrow.
-If the str includes tzinfo, the optional tz argument is ignored.:
+If the string includes a timezone, the optional tz argument is ignored:

 .. code-block:: python